 Topography Skyros is essentially two equal sized islands, joined by a narrow, low-lying causeway.
 Each island is geologically different.
 The south “Vouno – the Mountain” is a hard resistant rock.
 No fertile land, wild and rocky mountain scape with pockets of hardy native woodland.
 There are very few people living in the south, mainly goats and ponies.
 The north “Meroi – the Tame” is much more fertile and dominated by pine woodland and agriculture.
 The bulk of the 3,000 people live here.

-Phil Knott is a popular Heatherlea Leader and having lead our Skyros holiday many times before.
-Phil is looking forward to your company on Skyros again in 2018!
+Scott O'Hara is a popular Heatherlea Leader and having lead our Skyros holiday for the last few years.
+Scott is looking forward to your company on Skyros again in 2019!

 What's included in your holiday price: